junxit/us-congress-bills-114/metadata.md

 - 2016-05-19 — Introduced in Senate
 - 2016-05-19 — Referred to the Committee on Armed Services. (text of measure as introduced: CR S3034)
+- 2016-06-23 — Amendment SA 4864 agreed to in Senate by Unanimous Consent.
+- 2016-06-23 — Amendment SA 4864 proposed by Senator McConnell for Senator Nelson. (consideration: CR S4561-4562; text: CR S4561) To amend the preamble.
+- 2016-06-23 — Measure laid before Senate by unanimous consent.
+- 2016-06-23 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(text: CR S4561-4562)
+- 2016-06-23 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (text: CR S4561-4562)
+- 2016-06-23 — Senate Committee on Armed Services discharged by Unanimous Consent. (consideration: CR S4561-4562)
+- 2016-06-23 — Senate Committee on Armed Services discharged by Unanimous Consent.(consideration: CR S4561-4562)
+- 2016-06-23 — Senate amendment agreed to: Amendment SA 4864 agreed to in Senate by Unanimous Consent.
+- 2016-06-23 — Senate amendment proposed (on the floor): Amendment SA 4864 proposed by Senator McConnell for Senator Nelson.(consideration: CR S4561-4562; text: CR S4561)
+- 2016-06-23 — Senate amendment submitted